tc39/proposal-canonical-tz/README.md

 ## Status

-This proposal is currently [Stage 1](https://github.com/tc39/proposals/blob/main/stage-1-proposals.md) following the [TC39 process](https://tc39.es/process-document/).
+This proposal is currently [Stage 2](https://github.com/tc39/proposals/tree/main#stage-2) following the [TC39 process](https://tc39.es/process-document/).

-Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) for the upcoming May 2023 TC39 plenary meeting where this proposal's champions will ask to advance this proposal to [Stage 2](https://github.com/tc39/proposals#stage-2).
+Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) for the May 2023 TC39 plenary meeting where this proposal advanced to [Stage 2](https://github.com/tc39/proposals#stage-2).

 Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) from the March 2023 TC39 plenary meeting where this proposal advanced to Stage 1.